Cnasboll/HLF25-2/v04/README.md

 Download complete at 2025-10-21 06:06:31.447214Z: 3 heroes saved (so they can in turn save 90 people, or more, depending on their abilities).
 ```

-To amend an existing hero, exit the _Online_ menu by pressing `X` to go back to the _Main_ menu and enter `A` to search string for the hero to amend.
+To amend an existing hero, exit the _Online_ menu by pressing `X` to return to the _Main_ menu.
+Enter `A` to search string for the hero to amend.
 Candiates will be presented by descending order of strenght.
-Press `y` to amend the displayed hero or `n` to review the next one or `c` to cancel.
+Press `y` to amend the displayed hero or `n` to review the next one, or `c` to cancel.
 Pressing `y` will give the user the chance of amendning every value and keep current one with pressing enter.
-Afterwards the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
+Upon completion, the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
-Any manual amendment sets the `lock` flag on the hero to `true` so that it cannot be automatically reconciled with it's online version.
+Any manual amendment sets the `lock` flag on the hero to `true` to exclude it from any automated reconciliaton with it's online version that would otherwise undo the user's creative efforts.

 ```
 A